Welcome to today's edition of the Rush 24-7 podcast.

 Bush lied.

-And so they've got their players out there marching uh in lockstep on this whole concept that Bush lied.
+And so they've got their players out there marching in lockstep on this whole concept that Bush lied.

-There are people who are in Iraq, both uh, you know, military and and journalist civilians who write and tell an entirely different story than what we hear from people like Mertha and those in the mainstream press.
+But if you look, and there are countless other sources, there are people who are in Iraq, both military and journalists, civilians, who write and tell an entirely different story than what we hear from people like Murtha and those in the mainstream press.

-And I'll tell you what, the mainstream press's track record, the antique media, the drive-by bunch.
+And I'll tell you what, the mainstream press's track record, the antique media, the drive-by bunch, what have they done to recommend any trust?

 Ha, we are back.

-Great to have you on the excellence at Broadcasting Network.
+Great to have you on the Excellence at Broadcasting Network.

-Telephone numbers 800 282-2882.
+Telephone numbers 800-282-2882.

 I want you to listen to a little soundbite here.

-This is uh and I know you didn't see it because it's on MSNBC, plus it was on Saturday.
+This is, and I know you didn't see it because it's on MSNBC.

 Nobody watches them anyway, but especially on Saturday.